-All allegations of electricity theft are dealt with by our Revenue Protection team.
+All allegations of electricity theft are dealt with by our Network Protection team.
 They’re eager and ready to tackle electricity theft head on.
-Our Revenue Protection team is encouraging everyone to be extra vigilant and report any suspicious activity on or around our equipment.
-If you have seen dangerous looking cables, clips or wires attached to electricity meters, overhead lines or substations then our Revenue Protection team would like to hear from you.
-All investigations will be completed with the upmost professionalism, while careful consideration is made when co-ordinating our highly skilled Revenue Protection Field agents.
-Our Revenue Protection team treat all reports with complete confidentiality and all reports can be made anonymously.
+Our Network Protection team is encouraging everyone to be extra vigilant and report any suspicious activity on or around our equipment.
+If you have seen dangerous looking cables, clips or wires attached to electricity meters, overhead lines or substations then our Network Protection team would like to hear from you.
+All investigations will be completed with the upmost professionalism, while careful consideration is made when co-ordinating our highly skilled Network Protection Field agents.
+Our Network Protection team treat all reports with complete confidentiality and all reports can be made anonymously.

 Stealing electricity is often seen as a victimless crime, but with the launch of its new safety campaign “Don’t get your fingers burnt: it’s not worth the risk”, Scottish and Southern Electricity Networks is hoping to change that misconception and remind everyone of the deadly danger these criminal activities pose to local communities.